 A frequent topic this year are fantasy figures, Star Wars, fighting roboter creatures à la World of Warcraft and similar – not my world so I do not know how to call them correctly;-) The kind of pictures that you see on the t-shirts of heavy metal fans, you get the idea.
 Well, let the photos speak for themselves.
 After a dozen or so groups in this style it becomes slightly boring, though…

 Is Luzern‘s Fasnacht worth seeing?
 It certainly is.
 I came over from Germany for the day so I got to see little more than the Monday parade, though.
 So my experience is just a snapshot of a small part of it.
-Some day I would like to join the entire sequence of events, starting with the Big Bang and the arrival of the Fritschi Family on Thursday morning and ending with the Guggemusik Monstercorso and the Farewell Fritschi ceremony on Tuesday night.
+Some day I would like to stay for the entire six days and join the entire sequence of events, starting with the Big Bang and the arrival of the Fritschi Family on Thursday morning and ending with the Guggemusik Monstercorso and the Farewell Fritschi ceremony on Tuesday night.

 E rüüdig schöni Fasnacht to everyone!